Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Ablation Studies

-We begin by evaluating the scalability of {\modelabb}'s generation quality and interaction modeling capabilities using the Waymo Open Dataset Sim Agents Benchmark \citep{montali2023waymo}, which comprises 44,920 testing scenes from WOMD.
+We evaluate the scalability of {\modelabb}'s generation quality and interaction modeling capabilities using the Waymo Sim Agents Benchmark.
 In each scene, we are required to simulate 32 independent closed-loop rollouts of future scenarios for up to 128 agents over an 8-second horizon, conditioning on their trajectories from the preceding 1-second and the corresponding map contexts.
-Throughout the evaluation, {\modelabb} controls up to 64 agents surrounding the labeled self-driving vehicle in each scene, while a constant velocity policy governs any additional agents.
+Throughout the evaluation, {\modelabb} controls up to 64 agents surrounding the labeled self-driving vehicle in each scene, while a constant velocity policy controls other agents.
 By adopting this approach, we significantly reduce computational requirements when sampling millions of scenarios, leveraging the fact that most WOMD scenes contain fewer than 64 dynamic agents, with the remainder being stationary.
-In practice, we only utilize the current state of all agents by dropping out their past trajectories to overcome the causal confusion.
-The effectiveness of this strategy will be discussed in \href{sec: ablation_history}{Section 8.4}.

-\boldpara{Evaluation Metrics} We follow the official evaluation metrics of the Waymo Sim Agents benchmark \citep{montali2023waymo} encompassing kinematic, interactive, and map-based realism metrics, and a meta realism metric is calculated as a weighted sum of these features.
-Specifically, kinematic tests measure the likelihood of simulated agents' linear and angular speed and acceleration compared to the ground truth.
-The minimum average displacement error (minADE) is also utilized to quantify the positional accuracy relative to the original scenarios.
+We only utilize the current state of all agents by dropping out their past trajectories to overcome the causal confusion.
+We follow the official evaluation metrics of the Waymo Sim Agents benchmark \cite{montali2023waymo}, encompassing kinematic, interactive, and map-based metrics, and a meta realism metric is calculated as a weighted sum of these features.